 | Anton Korinek | Professor of Economics (on sabbatical), Economic Research team |

-| Zoë Hitzig | Former OpenAI, specialist in social and economic impacts of AI |
+| Zoë Hitzig | Former OpenAI, specializing in the social and economic impacts of AI |

 🔗 Introducing The Anthropic Institute